namespace-ee/react-calendar-timeline/README.md

 ## scrollRef

-Ref callback that gets a DOM reference to the header element.
+Ref callback that gets a DOM reference to the scroll body element.
 Can be useful to programmatically scroll.

 ## onItemMove(itemId, dragTime, newGroupOrder)